 However, there are still a select few that should be avoided long-term:

 - raw celery,

 These are seedy, stringy, or have a lot of difficult-to-digest roughage which can influence symptoms.
 Wider variety of proteins – patients can expand beyond chicken breast and fish to other cuts of chicken (thighs, legs).
 As well as more seafood.
 Additionally, plain yogurt without additives can be added.
 Carbohydrate-rich foods – in addition to the foods allowed in phase 2, patients can also include extra whole grain bread (2 slices instead of 1) and some pasta.
 Coffee and tea – 1 cup of either each day

 As you can tell, this diet is complex and there are a lot of restrictions and rules to follow.
 While we don’t suggest following rigid diets in most cases, there is a select group of people who could really benefit from CDED + PEN.
 However, this is NOT for everyone.
 If you have an eating disorder history or struggle with your relationship with food, there may be less restrictive solutions for you to manage your Crohn’s disease.

 Also keep in mind, this diet requires a specific prescribed amount of enteral nutrition formula to meet your needs each day.
-You should always work with a dietitian when following CDED + PEN, as a dietitian can adequately assess and calculate the type and amount of formula you will need to consume each day to maintain adequate caloric intake and meet your micronutrient needs as well.
+You should always work with a dietitian when following CDED + PEN.
+As a dietitian can adequately assess and calculate the type and amount of formula you will need to consume each day.
+In order to maintain adequate caloric intake and meet your micronutrient needs as well.